BenHall/learn-katacoda/datascience/custom-notebooks-42/03-accessing-the-web-console.md

 * **Username:** ``developer``{{copy}}
 * **Password:** ``developer``{{copy}}

-As you have already created a project to use for this workshop, you will be presented with a list of the projects which includes that project.
+Once you have logged in, you should be shown the list of projects you have access to.
+A project called ``myproject`` has already been created for you to use in this workshop.

 ![List of Projects](../../assets/datascience/jupyter-notebooks-42/03-list-of-projects.png)